Napi55/Hourly_Energy_Consumption/README.md

 ### 1. Business Question
-Forecast energy consumption patterns in select regions across 13 states from 1998 to 2018.
+Forecast energy consumption patterns in select regions across 13 states .

 ### 2. Understanding the Business
 The forecast supports the planning and optimization of energy resources, aiding policymakers, utility companies, and researchers in making informed decisions.